 If you're in a new country, there's a high chance you'd want to try out their local produce and drinks.
 If unprepared, this can lead to you patronizing items like plastic bottles, cups, and cutleries.

-Tourism significantly contributes to waste and pollution when a country's recycling program isn't strong.
+When a country's recycling program isn't strong, tourism significantly contributes to waste and pollution.
 A sustainable kit will go a long way in reducing your waste.

 The same way this applies to in-home practices is how it applies when not at home.
 Always use energy-saving tips when you're residing in a hotel or local residency.